Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 In the early 1900’s, an Irish couple would walk to church together on their Wedding Day.
 If the people of their parish approved their union they would throw rice, pots, pans, brushes and other household items at the couple as they approached their church.
 Today, hen parties (Bridal Showers) have replaced this practice.

 Some Irish people wear a claddagh ring for a wedding ring.
-This ring was created by a master goldsmith, Richard Joyce, 400 years ago in a fishing village called Claddagh overlooking Galway Bay.
+This ring was created by a master goldsmith, Richard Joyce.
+He created it 400 years ago in a fishing village called Claddagh overlooking Galway Bay.
 The claddagh symbolizes love, loyalty, and friendship.
-On the right hand with the heart facing inward it means the wearer’s heart is unoccupied… facing outwards reveals love is being considered.
+On the right hand with the heart facing inward it means the wearer’s heart is unoccupied.
+It faced outwards, revealing love is being considered.
 When worn on the left hand facing outward it signifies that the wearer is seriously committed or married.

-At some Irish wedding receptions, the Groom is lifted in a chair (”jaunting car”) to celebrate that he is a married man.
+At some Irish wedding receptions, the Groom is lifted in a chair (“jaunting car”).
+This celebrates that he is a married man.
 For good luck, the newlyweds are given a horseshoe to display in their home in the upward position.
 A traditional Irish wedding cake is a fruitcake.

 Traditional Irish toasts (in addition to remarks from the Best Man) are very popular.
-Irish Marriage Blessing May God be with you and bless you; May you see your children’s children.
-May you be poor in misfortune, Rich in blessings, May you know nothing but happiness.
+Irish Marriage Blessing: May God be with you and bless you.
+May you see your children’s children.
+And may you be poor in misfortune, Rich in blessings, May you know nothing but happiness.
 From this day forward.

 Italian:

-Some Brides may choose to carry a white silk or satin purse (”busta”) to store gifts of money that are welcomed.
+Some Brides may choose to carry a white silk or satin purse (“busta”) to store gifts of money that are welcomed.
 Tarantella folk dances are popular at the wedding reception.
-Another Italian custom is to present five sugar-coated almonds to the guests which represent health, wealth, long life, fertility, and happiness.
+Another Italian custom is to present five sugar-coated almonds to the guests.
+This represents health, wealth, long life, fertility, and happiness.

 Japanese: